 All that is required are three ingredients (in equal amounts):

-- Arm & Hammer Super Washing Soda (you can make your own out of baking soda as well if you want!)
+- Arm & Hammer Super Washing Soda (read further down to make your own out of baking soda if you want!)

 - 20 Mule Team Borax (brightens colors and gets whites dazzling).
 Adding borax boosts detergent and it helps to “soften” hard water so there are no traces of rust.

-- Shaved/grated bar soap of your choice: Dr. Bronner’s baby bar soap (very gentle) or Fels-Naptha Laundry Bar (stronger for work clothes).
-You can also buy high quality soap granules from Earthborn Elements.
+- Shaved/grated bar soap of your choice: My choice is Dr. Bronner’s baby bar Pure Castile soap (very gentle).
+You can also use high quality soap granules from Earthborn Elements.

 - (optional) essential oils (consider lemon, orange, or mandarin for an uplifting, clean scent) or (lavender for relaxing and calming).